ezhaar/jupyter-sparkmagic/README.md

-# Docker image to run Jupyter
+# Docker image to run Jupyterlab
 This image provides an image based on Alpine Linux to run Jupyter.
 The image has `sparkmagic` installed already so that it can be used against a remote `HDInsight` cluster.

 ##